Discography

 Lumbar Discography

-Discography is a test used to determine whether the intervertebral disc is the source of pain in patients with predominantly axial back (internal disc disruption syndrome).
-During the procedure, x-ray contrast (dye) is injected into the disc and the patient’s response to the injection is noted.
-If the test reproduces your typical, daily back, this suggests that the disc is likely the source of the pain.
+Discography is a test used to determine whether the suspected disc (clinical exam and radiological findings) is the true source of pain in patients with predominantly axial back or neck pain (DDD, IDDS).
+During the procedure, x-ray contrast (dye) is injected into the suspected disc as well as adjacent “normal” looking discs.
+Next, the patient’s response to the injection is noted.
+If the test reproduces your typical, daily back or neck pain, this suggests that the disc is likely the source of the pain.

 A CT scan must be performed immediately after the discogram to better assess the anatomical changes in the disc.
-For the test to be valid, the CT scan must reveal contrast leaking into tears on the inside of the disc; thus demonstrating internal disc disruption.
+For the test to be valid, the CT scan must reveal contrast leaking into tears on the inside of the disc; thus demonstrating the expected disruption of the annular fibres.

 Specific indications for discography include the following: